kerkathy/compiler-hw1/report/README.md

 ## Project overview

-Describe the project structure and how you implemented it.

 I used several states to complete this project.
 STRMODE, STRQUOTE, and STREND are for string constant, while LONGCOMMENT and SHORTCOMMENT are for C-style and C++-style comments.
 I assign all the other patterns to be match only at INITIAL state so that once the scanner gets in the above 5 states, it can only match the specific patterns I assigned with those state.
 (If we didn't specify the <INITIAL> tag at the front of normal patterns, the patterns can be matched at any state, including STRMODE, etc, by default.)